Guiding Responsible Purchasing with Integrity, Structure, and Service

 Procurement planning for complex purchases

-Training and one-on-one support
+Procurement training and one-on-one support

-Ethics & Procurement Standards
+Ethics and Procurement Standards

 Act impartially and avoid conflicts of interest